 Looking for lunch on the way to your next epic adventure?
 Hungry for dinner after a full day on the water, trail, or slopes?
 You’ll find no shortage of high-quality food carts, bistros, delis, and eateries dishing tasty fare.
 (Best of all: They all offer takeout when you’re looking to pack a picnic or eat back at your campsite.)

 Bend: As the culinary hub of Central Oregon, you’ll find a ton of great places to eat in Bend, Oregon.
-Fill up on Mexican street fare at El Sancho, known around town for mouthwatering tacos filled with nearly a dozen creative proteins (ranging from carne asada and chipotle chicken to Oaxacan cheese and seared cow tongue); chilaquiles, tamales, chicharrones, and other favorites round out the menu, but save room for the taqueria’s house-made Choco Taco.
-And if you’re feeling indecisive, taste your way through On Tap; the stylish food cart pod hosts six carts that serve tacos, barbecue, dumplings, sandwiches, pies, and more—with more than 30 taps of local beer, wine, kombucha, and cider to wash it all down.
+Fill up on Mexican street fare at El Sancho, known around town for mouthwatering tacos filled with nearly a dozen creative proteins (ranging from carne asada and chipotle chicken to Oaxacan cheese and seared cow tongue).
+And if you’re feeling indecisive, taste your way through On Tap; the stylish food cart pod hosts six carts and more than 30 taps of local beer, wine, kombucha, and cider.
 (Still thirsty?
 Check out our bar guide to Central Oregon for more places to grab a post-hike beer or nightcap.)